NevTrace-org/Easy-Connect/mkt&comms/easy-connect-mkt&comms-plan.md

 Objectives as a result of social media activity:
   - 15-20 new relevant connections monthly.
   - 5-8% engagement rate on posts.
-  - 3-5 meaningful comments per publication.
+  - 3-5 meaningful interactions per publication.
-  - 1 thought leadership article monthly.

 ### Telegram and Discord Qubic groups